boxer-code/edc-extensions/README.md

 8. To start the ML-Service: python3 ML.py

 Transfer steps:
 To perform two rounds of federated learning a postman collection is given ([postman collection for two rounds of federated learning](federated-try-connector/Federated-learning-two-rounds.postman_collection.json)).
 First you have to adapt the "pfadjep" variable to your full path to the python files.
+For example: "/home/{User}/edc-extensions-self/federated-try-connector".
 If you want to run the whole collection, you should set the delay to 2000ms.
-For example: "/home/{User}/edc-extensions-self/federated-try-connector".
-The first request is to initialize the model on server side and to set the jep config on both clients.
-Afterwards a data offering is created and all the necessary structures therefore.
+The first requests are to initialize the model on the server side and to set the jep config on both clients.
+Afterwards a data offering is created and all the necessary structures for it.
 The clients negotiate a contract with the server and download the first model.
 Afterwards they train it and create another data offering, containing the model updates.
-The server negotiates a contract with the clients and get the model updates to average them and send them back through a data offering.
+The server negotiates a contract with the clients and gets the model updates to average them and send them back through a data offering.
 The contracts can be reused for more rounds of federated learning.
 Also the collection can simply run another round.

 **Configuration**

 *Connector*:
 For the setup the Eclipse Dataspace Connector is used (https://github.com/eclipse-edc/Connector).
-It is extended with the control plane, data plane, configuration, management extension which provide the possibility for configuration.
+It is extended with the control plane, data plane, configuration, and management extension which provides the possibility for configuration.
-In our Setup the first consumer connector is configured with [consumer.properties](federated-try-connector/consumer.properties), the second consumer connector is configured with [consumer2.properties](federated-try-connector/consumer2.properties) and the provider connector with [provider.properties](federated-try-connector/provider.properties).
+In our setup the first consumer connector is configured with [consumer.properties](federated-try-connector/consumer.properties), the second consumer connector is configured with [consumer2.properties](federated-try-connector/consumer2.properties) and the provider connector with [provider.properties](federated-try-connector/provider.properties).
-The extension for encryption is managed by the *web.http.port* and the *web.http.path*.
+The federated-learning extension is managed by the *web.http.port* and the *web.http.path*.

 *Machine learning*:
 In the future it should be possible to fully exchange the model without any big modifications.
 At the current stage we haven't tried to change the model.
 It is specified in [convnet.py](federated-try-connector/convnet.py).
 The training is specified in [training.py](federated-try-connector/training.py).